yutarofuse/Artificial-Intelligence-in-Clinical-Data-Analysis/README.md

-## How to Generate Grad-CAM Output
+## How to Generate Grad-CAM Output (This file was kindly provided by Dr. Hisahiro Ikari.)
 Run the following command to create `cam.png`:
 ```
 uv run cam.py